Velko/8-bit-CPU/README.md

 ---------------------

 General purpose registers got dual 3-state "tap outputs".
-Instead of ALU inputs being hardwired to registers A and B, now (with appropiate control signals) it is possible to connect them differently, for example do A + A directly.
+Instead of ALU inputs being hardwired to registers A and B, now (with appropriate control signals) it is possible to connect them differently, for example do A + A directly.
 It also allows additional registers (C and D), that could be used with ALU directly.
 Currently this feature is not used and control lines are wired for steady "on", but the potential is there.